DavidTausend/aws-bootcamp-cruddur-2023/journal/week0.md

 I was able to determine my priorities and the assess of my workload based on the six piller of AWS Well-Architected and determine where I can make some improvements to optimize your architecture:

-1.Started by reviewing the existing architecture of your workload and identify any areas that may be lacking in one or more of the six pillars.
+1. Started by reviewing the existing architecture of your workload and identify any areas that may be lacking in one or more of the six pillars.
-2.Prioritized the areas for improvement based on the potential impact and the likelihood of occurrence.
+2. Prioritized the areas for improvement based on the potential impact and the likelihood of occurrence.
 For example, if you have a high likelihood of a security breach and a high impact, then security should be your top priority.
-3.Assess the effort required to make the improvements, including time, resources, and budget.
+3. Assess the effort required to make the improvements, including time, resources, and budget.
-4.Based on the results of the assessment, prioritize the areas that have the highest impact and the lowest effort to implement.
+4. Based on the results of the assessment, prioritize the areas that have the highest impact and the lowest effort to implement.
-5.Regularly re-assess your priorities to ensure that they are aligned with your business objectives and evolving technology landscape.
+5. Regularly re-assess your priorities to ensure that they are aligned with your business objectives and evolving technology landscape.

 ## Architecture Diagram and Napkin